dmcke5/FFBeast-Wheel/README.md

 ![Alt text](title.png "FFBEast Wheel")

 This project is part of my DIY Sim racing series.
-It uses a modified hoverboard motor to create a power direct drive FFB steering wheel!
+It uses a modified hoverboard motor to create a powerful direct drive FFB steering wheel!

 Link to video 1: https://youtu.be/VL34nnuZUFQ